Jimpad/sales-dashboard-react-nodejs/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+In case you already have a running host the script will automatically ask if you want to take different port, after which it will automatically increment the port value by one.

 ### `npm test`